mgmtech/gobot/README.md

 Encryption

-Ninja bots aka Stealth bots (bots loaded at runtime via Discovery, but otherwise not statically listed in the source)
+Ninja bots (bots loaded at runtime via Discovery, but otherwise not statically listed in the source)

 Interface type definitions for ServerStart and ClientStart for the bots.

 A local bot config file to configure the initial setup for bots per host.

-Vektor - a side-project in the works to allow remote-loading GoBot IRC servers remotely via SSH.